The Enormous Radio

 "The Enormous Radio" is a short story by American author John Cheever.
 It first appeared in the May 17, 1947, issue of The New Yorker, and was subsequently collected in The Enormous Radio and Other Stories., 55 Short Stories from the New Yorker, and The Stories of John Cheever.

 "The Enormous Radio" was included in the 1953 Best American Short Stories and later in a volume of Best of the Best series.
+In Caedmon's 2004 release of The John Cheever Audio Collection, "The Enormous Radio" is read by Meryl Streep.

 Plot

 Jim and Irene Westcott live contentedly on the 12th floor in an apartment building with their two children near Sutton Place (their city of residence is not mentioned, but Sutton Place is in New York City).
 They both love to listen to music, regularly attending concerts and spending time listening to music on their radio.

 When their radio breaks down, Jim orders a new one, but when it arrives Irene is shocked at its complete and utter ugliness.
 It is a large gumwood cabinet with numerous dials and switches that illuminate with a green light when it is plugged in.
 Until the new radio arrived, the Westcotts hardly ever argued and seemed to have a happy marriage.

 As Irene listens to music on the radio one evening, she hears interference in the form of a rustling noise over the music.
 She tries to get the music back by flipping switches and dials, but begins to hear the sounds of people from other apartments in the building.
 She is so surprised by this that she shuts off the radio.
 When Jim arrives home, he also tries the radio to get some music, but instead hears elevator noises and doorbells.
 Believing that the electronics in the building are interfering with the signal he turns the radio off, and determines to call the people who sold it to him and demand to have the radio repaired.